sebastosh/luv-till-it-hurts/plugins/blog2social/readme.txt

 == Description ==
 **Social Media Auto-Posting and Scheduling Plugin for WordPress Sites and Blogs.**
-Autopost, cross-promote, schedule and automatically share your blog posts to social networks such as **Facebook, Twitter, Google My Business, LinkedIn, XING, Instagram, Pinterest, Flickr, Reddit, VK.com, Medium, Tumblr, Torial, Diigo and Bloglovin.**
+Autopost, cross-promote, schedule and automatically share your blog posts to social networks such as **Facebook, Twitter, Google My Business, LinkedIn, XING, Instagram, Pinterest, Imgur, Flickr, Reddit, VK.com, Medium, Tumblr, Torial, Diigo and Bloglovin.**
 Blog2Social automatically creates social media posts for your content and auto-posts at the best times for each network.
 Save time and pain of manually sharing and promoting your site on social media.

 _Compatible with WooCommerce, Gutenberg Editor, Hummingbird & Bitly._

-* Version 5.8: Wordpress Multisite compatible
+* Version 6.2: Re-Share and Re-Schedule posts automatically, Sniply

-**Blog2Social Free is free.** Download Blog2Social today to make your social media marketing for your WordPress site or blog easier than ever.
-[See what's included in the free version](https://wordpress.org/plugins/blog2social/#faq "FAQ")  Or, benefit from all advanced features for sharing and scheduling your content on social media by upgrading to **Blog2Social Premium.** [Start your free 30-day-Premium-trial](https://www.blog2social.com/en/plugin/wordpress/premium-trial/ "Test Blog2Social Premium for free")
+Download Blog2Social today to make your social media marketing for your WordPress site or blog easier than ever.
+Blog2Social is a freemium plugin, with a free comprehensive basic version and premium plans offering more advanced features.
+To ensure compliance with the high quality standards of the new networks’ API rules and community guidelines, some functions of the auto-poster are premium features and not part of the free version.
+The Blog2Social free version offers you a wide range of features. ([See what’s included in the free version](https://wordpress.org/plugins/blog2social/#faq "Blog2Social Free Features")).
+To benefit from all the advanced features for automatic sharing and scheduling your content on social media you can [start your free 30-day trial for Blog2SocialPremium Pro- today and upgrade any time.](https://www.blog2social.com/en/plugin/wordpress/premium-trial/ "Free Blog2Social Premium Trial")

 = Supported Networks = for cross-posting and auto posting
 * **Facebook** - Post to your profile, page (Free), and in groups (Premium)